g4mm4io/telliot-feeds/docs/usage.md

 ## Staking

 If reporting to Fetch oracles, reporters can stake multiple times.
-Each stake is 10 FETCH, so if you stake 140 FETCH, you've staked 14 times.
+The minimum value for each stake will be given by the minimum stake amount as configured in the oracle contract.
+You can get that information either by running `telliot report -a my-acct --fetch-flex` and a log with `STAKER INFO` showing the `Minimum stake amount` will be shown, or you can call the contract getter function `minimumStakeAmount()` directly.

 The reporter will automatically attempt to stake the required amount, but if you'd like to stake more than the current minimum, use the `--stake/-s` flag.